Totenfluch/Totenfluch.github.io/README.md

 ## Activities

-- Tech Lead at StableLab, analyzing DAOs
+- CTO at StableLab, analyzing DAOs
 - Holds a Master of Science in Informatics from TUM and enjoys technology deep dives.
 - Co-Founder of the [PretzelDAO](https://pretzeldao.com), Organizer of [EthMunich](https://ethmunich.de/).
 - Alumni of [START Munich](https://www.startmunich.de/) and very well connected in the Munich startup space.